akhiiasati/IIITB_RISC-V/README.md

 ```bash
 source ~/.bashrc
 ```

+# Day 1: Introduction to RISC-V ISA and GNU compiler toolchain

 ### Instruction Set Architecture (ISA)
 An Instruction Set Architecture (ISA) is a set of rules and specifications that define the instructions that a computer's processor can execute.
 It serves as a crucial interface between the hardware (the physical components of the computer) and the software (the programs and applications that run on the computer).
 The ISA essentially provides a standardized way for software to communicate with and utilize the underlying hardware resources.